r4ns3k/r4ns3k.github.io/_posts/2023-04-08-mORE-ABOUT-IP-ADDRESSES.md

 Initially they have choosen first 8 bits for network address remaining 24 bits for host addresses<br>
 with that we will get 2^8 networks ,2^24 hosts per network<br>
-256 networks not enough so cllassful addresses came
+256 networks not enough so classful addresses came

-## classful classficatio
+## classful classfication
 in classful addressing they are 5 diffrent classes class A,B,C,D,E.

 Lets go through the difrrent classes